midas-network/flu-scenario-modeling-hub/README.md

 In this round, we will **require submission of 300-600 individual trajectories for each target while submission of quantiles is optional**.
-As a result, the only required targets for trajectories will be weekly incident hospitalizations and weekly deaths.
+As a result, the only required targets for trajectories will be weekly incident hospitalizations and associate trajectory-level tag to index inital susceptibility conditions (S0).
+Additional indident death at national level, and emergency department visit are optionals.
 Estimates of cumulative counts can be obtained from weekly trajectories and hence we do not require trajectories for cumulative counts.
 Similarly peak targets (peak hospitalization magnitude and peak timing) can be reconstructed from weekly trajectories.
 Teams who wish to submit quantiles along with trajectories should provide quantiles for weekly and cumulative counts, as well as for hospitalization peak size and peak timing.

 We require that simulations are paired across time, geography, age group,